graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration4.md

 * `IHaveDefaultValue.Type` has been moved to `IProvideResolvedType.Type`
 * `Connection<TNode, TEdge>.TotalCount` has been changed from an `int` to an `int?`.
 This allows for returning `null` indicating that the total count is unknown.
 * By default fields returned by introspection query are no longer sorted by their names. `LegacyV3SchemaComparer` can be used to switch to the old behavior.
-* Various methods within `StringUtils` have been removed; please use extension methods within `StringExtensions` instead.

 ```c#
     /// <summary>